Workshops

 Chair: Dr Carla Di Cairano-Gilfedder, BT Labs, UK

-Organising Committee: Prof. Liu Lu (Exeter University), Prof. Huiyu Zhou (University of Leicester), Dr Erfu Yang (University of Strathclyde), Dr Simon Hadfield (University of Surrey), and Dr James Haworth (University College London)
+Organising Committee: Prof. Lu Liu (Exeter University), Prof. Huiyu Zhou (University of Leicester), Dr Erfu Yang (University of Strathclyde), Dr Simon Hadfield (University of Surrey), and Dr James Haworth (University College London)

 12:30 Lunch